MyPassion.ai

 Take the Sokanu career test if any of these apply:

-• You have 60 to 90 minutes and want to explore career breadth
+• You have 60 to 90 minutes and want breadth across hundreds of career options

-• You care about methodological pedigree (Big 5 + Holland Code is a real asset)
+• You care about methodological lineage (Big 5 + Holland Code is a meaningful asset)

 • You are a student with time, no budget, and academic inclination

-• You want a career atlas, not a decision
+• You want a career atlas more than a single decision

 Take the MyPassionAI career quiz if any of these apply: